yaxis1/AWS/Amazon Machine Image/Readme.md

 > **AMAZON MACHINE IMAGE**

-Amazon machine images are tailored according to work case and there is a suite of images available to choose from starting from server use case to deep learning.
+Amazon machine images are tailored according to work case and there are suite of images available to choose from starting from server use case to deep learning.